 In fact, CFD scams are actually more hazardous than binary options.
 In the case of binary options, the worst that could happen with any trade would be the loss of the entire investment.
 But if there’s a volatile market, CFDs potentially expose the investor to losing far more than the investment, The result is a crushing debt.

 Of course, if you win on a CFD you will be able to make money only if your broker is licensed.
-No one can set up a legitimate brokerage and offer such investment services if he does not have a licensed issued by the country’s financial regulator.
+No one can set up a legitimate brokerage and offer such investment services if he does not have a license issued by the country’s financial regulator.
 Generally, scammers are not registered at all.
 Which means they are not trading anything at all.
 And to escape justice, they are not physically present in a country with a robust regulator and an effective law enforcement system.
 All they are doing is stealing your investment the moment you deposit it.
 Understand this: they’re thieves.

 Sooner or later the victim gets it.
 In most cases, the victim gets it after losing a lot of money.